Setting up a GitLab runner for MATLAB

 license.licfile here

 Step 8.
-Add a job to test the pipeline
+Test the pipeline

 To test the pipeline, add the following content to .gitlab-ci.yml via CI/CD -> Editor in your repository.